Fastcase is an online legal research service that the MSBA provides as a free benefit to members.

 Are there mobile apps for Fastcase?

 Yes.
 Fastcase has mobile apps for the iPhone, iPod Touch, and iPad.
-More information about its mobile apps is available here
+More information is available here

 .
-Currently, Fastcase does not offer apps compatible with Android or Mobile Windows smart phones.
+Currently, Fastcase does not offer apps compatible with Mobile Windows smart phones.

 What search options exist on Fastcase?

 Fastcase supports Boolean, natural language, or citation search functions.
 Multiple cases can be retrieved from a single line of citations, separated by commas.